Causes and Treatment Of Ambiguous Genitalia in Indian Children

 Possible risk factors for ambiguous genitalia include a history of infertility, genital abnormalities, unexplained deaths of children during early infancy in the family, abnormal physical development during puberty and an inherited disorder called congenital adrenal hyperplasia (CAH).

 Q3.
-Is surgery always necessary for children born with ambiguous genitalia?
+Is surgery always necessary for children born with genital abnormalities?

-No, surgery is not always necessary to correct ambiguous genitalia.
-Some babies could have conditions that pose a risk to their health and, therefore, require immediate ambiguous genitalia surgery.
+No, surgery is not always necessary to correct genital abnormalities.
+Some babies could have conditions that pose a risk to their health and, therefore, require immediate surgery.
 In other cases, surgery may be done solely for cosmetic reasons and is not always viewed as essential.

 Q4.
-How are babies born with ambiguous genitalia assigned a sex?
+How are babies born with ambiguous external genitalia assigned a sex?

 Doctors generally perform a number of preliminary examinations and diagnostic tests on babies born with atypical genitalia.
 Based on the results of these tests and after taking into consideration a number of other factors such as the anatomy of the child, the baby’s genetic sex, the future sexual and reproductive potential of the infant and probable gender identity, doctors may assign a sex after consulting the child’s parents.

 Q5.
-Is the sex assignment for persons with ambiguous genitalia always accurate?
+Is the sex assignment for persons with atypical genitalia always accurate?

 Q6.
-Can a person with ambiguous genitalia have children as an adult?
+Can a person with abnormal genitali have children as an adult?

 Girls with normal internal sexual organs may be able to lead a fertile reproductive life.
 So is the case with women who have congenital adrenal hyperplasia (CAH), although they may have to undergo hormonal treatment in order to get pregnant.
 Others may, however, experience some difficulty in conceiving a child.